humbug/php-scoper/README.md

 ### PHAR (preferred)

-The preferred method of installation is to use the PHP-Scoper PHAR, which can be downloaded from the most recent [Github Release](releases).
+The preferred method of installation is to use the PHP-Scoper PHAR, which can be downloaded from the most recent [Github Release][releases].
 Subsequent updates can be downloaded by running:

 ```bash